MeshyDev/BioFuse_Repo/README.md

 - Expanded spellcasting flavor for enemies at 0 or negative HP.
 - Updated imbuing finger energy text.
 - Revised fist-swinging text (finally, after 10+ years!).
+- Added flavor text for really angry Car Frames

 ### 🐛 Bug Fixes
 - Fixed God Finger not appearing as equipped.
 - Fixed CDM processing issues.
 - Fixed fist-swinging visuals not displaying correctly.
+- Fixed an old bug in the Battle Inventory where an invalid value would either crash the game or try to use an HP potion

 ---